avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Flags for channels and plotting:

-* channel: 1 - introduce channel; 0 - no channel
+* channel: True - introduce channel; False - no channel
-* narrowing: 1 - channel is wide at start and end and narrow in the middle part; 0 - channel is uniform
+* narrowing: True - channel is wide at start and end and narrow in the middle part; False - channel is uniform
-* topoconst: 1 - cut channel into original topography; 0 - add channel layer
+* topoconst: True - cut channel into original topography; False - add channel layer
-* showplot: 1 - show plot of generated DEM
+* showplot: True - show plot of generated DEM

 Channel parameters:

 * c_radius:  standard channel radius
-* c_init: start and end radius of channel that is narrower in the middle and part
+* c_init: start and end half width of channel that is narrower in the middle part
 * c_ff: standard deviation sigma
 * c_mustart: mean mu - represents upper part of the channel
-* c_mustart: mean mu - represents lower part of the channel
+* c_muend: mean mu - represents lower part of the channel